megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

    **GPUaaS environment**

-   You need to update **ChatOpenAI Custom** node to point to AIGW API endpoint ash shown below. (if you haven't).
+   You need to update **ChatOpenAI Custom** node to point to AIGW API endpoint as shown below. (if you haven't).

    .. code-block:: bash